DimaSheiko/apep-docs/docs/framework/conditions/player.md

 UNIT:lasttarget()
 ```

-***
+---

 > ## lastcast.succeed

 -   This condition checks if the last casted spell by the player succeeded and matches the specified spell.

 #### Parameters

 -   `SPELL`: The name or ID of the spell to compare with the last cast.

 #### Returns `BOOL`

 -   `true` if the last casted spell succeeded and matches the specified spell, otherwise `false`.

-#### *Examples:*
+#### _Examples:_

 ```lua
 -- DSL Mode
 {ACTION, "lastcast(Battle Cry).succeed"},